henkbirkholz/draft-birkholz-sacm-yang-content/draft-birkholz-sacm-yang-content.md

 ## Element definition for content-metadata

 The list of optional elements included in content-metadata will incorporate any every potential metadata type.
-For the scope of this document, the list of elements is also limited to the minimal required set of metadata elements and the yang-output metadata element to support the encapsulation of NETCONF subscribed notifications and YANG query result.
+For the scope of this document, the list of elements is also limited to the minimal required set of metadata elements and the yang-output metadata element to support the encapsulation of NETCONF encoded subscribed notifications or YANG query result.
 As defined above, one occurrence of the yang-output element has to be included in the content-metadata element.

-The general content-metadata elements are illustrated in the Appendix A.
+A more complete content-metadata element definition is illustrated in the Appendix A.

 ~~~~ XSD
 <CODE BEGINS>